velvia/links/rust.md

 * [cargo-limit](https://github.com/alopatindev/cargo-limit) - clean up, sort and limit error/warning output.
 Great for those of us running cargo in shells!
 * [cargo-readme](https://github.com/webern/cargo-readme) - tool to generate a README based on the RustDoc in lib.rs, to avoid duplicated effort!
 * [roxygen](https://github.com/geo-ant/roxygen) - documenting Rust function parameters!
-* [mutagen](https://github.com/llogiq/mutagen) - mutation testing tool for Rust programs.
-Generates "mutations" in your code to try to break test coverage!
-* [cargo-rr](https://github.com/danielzfranklin/cargo-rr) - time travel/recording/reverse debugger framework for Rust using rr
-  - For more explanation see [Print debugging should go away](https://robert.ocallahan.org/2021/04/print-debugging-should-go-away.html)
 * [cargo_hakari](https://docs.rs/cargo-hakari/0.9.4/cargo_hakari/about/index.html) - A crate to speed up builds of workspace-hack packages ... for when you have multiple crates or complex builds, and you have duplicate dependencies
 * [inkwell](https://github.com/TheDan64/inkwell) - LLVM API, including LLVM IR generation and running LLVM JIT to run snippets in your code